 His character may well do some unpleasant things, but we can’t help but love the guy.
 Claude’s reactions and expressions in this are hilarious.
 I love his shared scenes with Bogie and how Renault can always figure him out.

-I recommend watching the following Claude Rains films.
-Deception, The Passionate Friends, Mr. Skeffington, Angel On My Shoulder(hilarious as the Devil), Casablanca, The Clairvoyant, Mr.Smith Goes To Washington, The Invisible Man, Here Comes Mr. Jordan, Now,Voyager.
+I recommend watching Claude in the following films – Deception, The Passionate Friends, Mr. Skeffington, Angel On My Shoulder(hilarious as the Devil), Casablanca, The Clairvoyant, Mr.Smith Goes To Washington, The Invisible Man, Here Comes Mr. Jordan, Now,Voyager.
 Those films are just a few of his finest performances, but I would recommend that you check out all of his screen work, he never gave a bad or dull performance.

 Claude Rains was truly one of the all time greats.
 Are you a fan of Claude Rains?
 Share your thoughts below.